 “I have a wide set of seemingly unrelated skills that are actually very useful at a startup,” says Luján.
 “You have to think quickly on your feet and come up with innovative solutions.
 Having the capacity to tap into a variety of perspectives for a given problem is something I can thank Swarthmore for.”

-Type of College: Private, non-sectarian, liberal arts with engineering
+Type of School: Private, non-sectarian, liberal arts with engineering

 Size of Campus: 425 acres, 12 miles/20 kilometers from Philadelphia